 Global Positioning Systems (GPS) is a U.S. space-based system that provides reliable positioning, navigation, and timing service worldwide.

 An example of a practical IPM use of these devices is as follows.

 - The GPS system is used to map blacklight trap locations in agricultural areas used to monitor for crop pests.
 (The GPS units are accurate to within 10 feet.)

-- The trap counts are collected and entered into an Excel database which is linked to the GIS software.
+- The trap counts are collected and entered into a spreadsheet/database which is linked to the GIS software.

 - The GIS software is used to create a map of the counts.

 - The maps are shared with growers in the community by sending a newsletter, fax, email or an Internet web page.

 Mapping the trap counts is useful for predicting where and when a pest will be arriving.
 Additionally, the pest maps can be overlaid with weather maps that will help predict pest movement and the likelihood of damage to crops.